kyutai-labs/moshi/README.md

 # be careful to always match the `-q` and `--hf-repo` flag.
 ```

-This uses a command line interface, which is bare bone.
-It doesn't do any echo cancellation,
+This command line interface is also barebone.
+It does not perform any echo cancellation,
 nor does it try to compensate for a growing lag by skipping frames.

-Alternatively you can use `python -m moshi_mlx.local_web` to use
+Alternatively you can run `python -m moshi_mlx.local_web` to use
-the web UI, connection is via http on [localhost:8998](http://localhost:8998).
+the web UI, the connection is via http and will be at [localhost:8998](http://localhost:8998).

 ## Rust

-In order to run the rust inference server, use the following command from within
+In order to run the Rust inference server, use the following command from within
 the `rust` directory:

 ```bash